bedita/docs/source/authorization.rst

 Authentication & Authorization
 ******************************

-BEdita4 is a multi-application system: it is designed to handle different client applications requests performed by multiple users on the same :term:`project`.
+BEdita is a multi-application system: it is designed to handle different client applications requests performed by multiple users on the same :term:`project`.

 For every request application and user roles should be identified: each application may have its own grants, and each user also depending on :term:`role` assignement.